• Home

 Within the context of these reasons for choosing a particular major, we’ll use the next few sections to talk about the pros and cons of changing a major once you’ve started it.

-Pros To Changing Majors
+Pros Of Changing Majors

 Several advantages exist to changing majors.
 Students considering this move should determine whether any of the below pros apply to their situation.
 If so, changing majors may make sense.